 Absence from training, time trials and meets

 If for any reason a swimmer is unable to attend a training session, time trial or meet the squad coach should be advised by email (in advance whenever possible) with a brief explanation of circumstances.
 Such circumstances could include school commitments, injury, illness, family events and holidays but this list is not exhaustive.

 Competition Expectations & Commitment:

-- Compete at all designated level one and two meets that an athlete may qualify for and National, Regional and County events qualified for in an individual or relay events.
-A minimum of 10 meets per season.
+- Swimmers aged 9 years of age and over should compete at all designated level three meets that an athlete may qualify for & County events qualified for in individual or relay events.
+Minimum of 6 meets per season.

 - Athletes must not enter open meets that are not on the BOBSC Competition Calendar.
 Any athlete wishing to do so must seek permission from the head coach.